alexl6/CSE-VM-to-WSL2/README.md

     ```
     wsl -d "RockyLinux"
     ```

-    Your WSL2 distro should start.
+    If this is your default/only WSL distro, then you can run `wsl` command without specifying a specific distro.

+    You should be logged in as the root use now.

     For distros using yum (e.g. Rocky Linux), run the following command to update your distro
     ```
     yum update -y && yum install passwd sudo -y
     ```

-    Then set default user, replace `Alex` with the username you created when setting up the CSE Linux Home VM (probably your NetID)
+    Use the supplied script to set up root account password & create a regular account for yourself (use NetID as username if possible, follow instruction on CSE website).
+The script will try to restart the system & fails, that's okay.
     ```
-    echo -e "[user]\ndefault=Alex" >> /etc/wsl.conf
+    /root/setup.new
     ```

+    Then set default user, replace `Alex` with the user you just created (probably your NetID).
+    ```
+    echo -e "[user]\ndefault=Alex\n" >> /etc/wsl.conf
+    ```
+    Then disable some functionalities to enable systemd & resolve possible errors.
+    ```
+    echo -e "[interop]\nappendWindowsPath = false\n" >> /etc/wsl.conf
+    echo -e "[automount]\nmountFsTab = false\n" >> /etc/wsl.conf
+    echo -e "[boot]\nsystemd=true\n" >> /etc/wsl.conf
+    ```

     Now we can restart the distro.
-Open a new PowerShell window, then run
+Open a new PowerShell tab, then run
     ```
     wsl --terminate RockyLinux
     ```

-    Wait for a few seconds, then run
+    Wait for a few seconds, then relaunch the WSL VM using either

+    `wsl -d RockyLinux` **or** `wsl`

+    You should log in as the new user.
+Try to switch to your home directory with
     ```
-    wsl -d RockyLinux
+    cd ~
     ```

-    If you get an error message about `mountFstab`, edit the `wsl.conf` file to solve this.
-In your WSL2 distro, run
+    If that doesn't work, then manually make a home directory using (replace `Alex` with your username)
     ```
-    sudo emacs -nw /etc/wsl.conf
+    sudo mkdir /home/Alex
+    sudo chown -R Alex /home/Alex
     ```

-    Change `mountFstab = false ` or delete the line that contains `mountFstab`.
-Then add the following line
-    ```
-    appendWindowsPath = false`
-    ```

-    Press `Ctrl+X` followed by `Ctrl+S` to save the file.
-Then exit emacs by `Ctrl+X` followed by `Ctrl+C`.

-    Now the error should be gond when you restart your distro.
+    Switching to home directory should no longer error out.

 6. Cleanup